Answers to Frequently Asked Questions to Our Chalet

 One extra adult may also be permitted for groups camping outdoors who require an extra leader to attend in the role of caterer for their group.

 Adults above the 2:8 ratio not needed to fulfill these criteria may book on to the event at a later date and subject to an additional fee, provided there is availability.
 Full details of the adult:youth ratio and how to book additional adults can be obtained by contacting our Guest Services Team by e-mail.

 How do I pay my deposit?

-Details of how to make a payment can be found on the second page of your booking contract.
-To pay by credit or debit card please call us on +41 336 731 226 during office hours (8am-6pm GMT +1) with your credit card details.
-Please note there is a 3.5% admin fee per transaction.
+Details of how to make a payment can be found after the terms and conditions on your booking confirmation.
+To pay by credit or debit card please call us on +41 336 731 226 during office hours (8am-6pm UTC+1) with your card details.